 One of the most important risk factors to look at when evaluating market cap for cryptocurrency is nonliquidity in the markets.
 This usually happens because certain parts of crypto are locked up or lost.

 The biggest problem with using market capitalization as a measure of how strong a particular cryptocurrency is (like you would for a publicly traded company) is that there are many situations where units of the cryptocurrency are not in liquid circulation.

 These locked up or lost cryptocurrency units can affect what the real market cap is of any cryptocurrency.

 Another example of this is the company Steem.
-Their market cap was valued at more than $400 million.
-But a huge portion of their value was locked up in something called Steem Power––a kind of social network.
-Which means that the market capitalization value was incredibly misleading.
+In 2018, their market cap was valued at more than $400 million.
+But a huge portion of their value was locked up in something called Steem Power – a kind of social network—which means that the market capitalization value was incredibly misleading.

 Important Metrics When Comparing Cryptocurrencies

 Now that we've looked at why market cap can be somewhat misleading when comparing cryptocurrencies, let's look at some important metrics you should consider when comparing and evaluating cryptocurrencies.